 An entry-level military job doesn’t mean you’re a grunt; it can be a pretty awesome gig.
-Nearly everyone is placed at the same starting line in the military.
-People from all backgrounds — racial, economic, or geographic — come together to work for a common goal.
-And they further their careers by learning and specializing in a skill set.
+Nearly everyone begins at the same starting line in the military.
+People from all backgrounds — racial, economic, and geographic — come together to work for a common goal.
+And they further their careers by specializing in a skill set.

-Next: Law is another popular stepping stone for the world’s richest.
+Next: A handy stepping stone for the world’s richest

 9. Legal assistant